PMDD and Autism Connection: Why It Affects 92% of Us

 Sensitivities: While I researched PMDD, the topic of hormonal and sensory sensitivities naturally intrigued me due to the associations with neurodiversity.
 In fact, the presence of a neurodivergent brain could rule out the need to search for different causes of PMDD altogether, considering neurodivergence is genetic and neurodivergent people are more likely to experience abuse.
 Furthermore, it is well established that neurodivergent individuals process sensory stimuli differently – including hormonal stimuli.
 That being said, let’s give neurodiversity the spotlight it deserves and delve into just why neurodivergent individuals are more likely to experience PMDD.

-PMDD in Autism and ADHD
+PMDD in Autism and ADHD: The Scientific Connection

 Among the population of individuals who menstruate, current estimates show a 20%–40% prevalence of PMS, while 2%–8% experience PMDD (5).
 When it comes to statistics, many people without access to healthcare are not included.
 Therefore, it’s important to take these numbers with a large grain of salt and use them to get a general idea of the true statistics.
 The reason I choose to share these numbers here is because of their strong clash with the data found in the neurodivergent population.
 With the ongoing stigmas surrounding neurodiversity and the massive underrecognition, invalidation, and misdiagnosis of mental health conditions, it’s safe to say reliable studies on neurodiversity are few and far between.
 However, results from the studies that have been conducted show significant elevation of PMDD occurrence among the autistic and ADHD population.